Itzamar Peña Ramírez

-Itzamar Peña Ramírez (born February 10, 1974, in Humacao, Puerto Rico) is a Puerto Rican politician.
+Itzamar Peña Ramírez (born February 10, 1974, in Humacao, Puerto Rico) is a Puerto Rican PNP politician.
 She served as a member of the Senate of Puerto Rico from 2009 until losing her seat in the 2020 general elections.
 She was also Mayor of Las Piedras from 2005 to 2009.

 Early years and studies

 Itzamar Peña was born on February 10, 1974, in Humacao, Puerto Rico to Angel Peña Rosa and Rosalia Ramírez.
 Her father was Mayor of Las Piedras from 1989 until she succeeded him in 2004.

 Peña obtained her bachelor's degree in Social Work from the University of Puerto Rico at Humacao, and her Juris Doctor from the University of Puerto Rico School of Law in Río Piedras.

 Political career

 Mayor of Las Piedras: 2005–2009

 In 2004, she started her campaign for Mayor of Las Piedras.
 She won the party primaries in 2003 with 54.7% of the votes.
 The next year, she won the general elections becoming the only female Mayor elected in 2004.